maarten-vandeperre/clean-architecture-software-sample-project/README.md

 the beginning and be stuck with it.
 It as well allows you to change libraries/infrastructure/... fairly easy, so it can help you by creating software that can withstand the test of time (i.e., software that doesn't need to be rewritten from scratch every x years, or worst case, every x months).
 **Why Clean Architecture?** Keep your options open and allow your platform or application to withstand the test of time.

+## Project Structure
+The project is organized into multiple modules, each representing a distinct layer of the clean architecture (see later).
+The following modules are included:

+* **Domain**: This module contains the core business entities, use cases, and interfaces.
+It represents the innermost layer of the application, encapsulating the business logic.
+* **Application**: The application module contains the implementation of the use cases defined in the domain layer.
+It serves as the intermediary layer between the domain and infrastructure layers.
+* **Infrastructure**: The infrastructure module deals with the technical implementation details, such as data persistence, external APIs, and frameworks.
+It depends on the domain layer but is independent of other modules.

 ## Clean Architecture - My interpretation
 The clean architecture concepts I will talk about, are concepts I took/learned from the book "Clean Architecture - A Craftsman's Guide to Software Structure and Design (Robert C. Martin Series)".